 If you are the owner of a pass-through entity and a cash-basis taxpayer, clustering anticipated business expenses of the entity into one year may reduce your AGI.
 This way, you may be better positioned to get the full benefit of the pass-through deduction.
 Also, if your income is above the threshold, you may be able to reduce your taxable income so that you qualify for the deduction.
-(See Washington Watch Spotlight: "What the new rules on pass-throughs may mean for you."
-Ask your J.P.
-Morgan team for a copy.)

-1 That is, partnerships, sole proprietorships, Subchapter S corporations and limited liability companies if they are treated as pass-throughs.
+That is, partnerships, sole proprietorships, Subchapter S corporations and limited liability companies if they are treated as pass-throughs.